ada-ada-ada-art/fxhash-webpack-boilerplate/README.md

 - `fxhash`: a random 64 characters hexadecimal string.
 This particular variable will be hardcoded with a static hash when someone mints a token from your GT
 - `fxrand()`: a PRNG function that generates deterministic PRN between 0 and 1. **Simply use it instead of Math.random()**.

-*The index.js of this boilerplate quickly demonstrates how to use these*.
+*The index.ts of this boilerplate quickly demonstrates how to use these*.

 ## How do Generative Tokens work